BanementI/random-repos/README.md

 ### Research & Proof of Concepts
 - [Apple_Bleee](https://github.com/hexway/apple_bleee) - Experimental PoC that shows what an attacker gets from Apple devices if they sniff Bluetooth traffic.
 - [csctl](https://github.com/403-Fruit/csctl) - Scripting CS:GO over Telnet.
-- [SecLists](https://github.com/danielmiessler/SecLists/) - Large repo of many lists for use in security assessments.
-- [PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings) - Large repo of paylods for Web Application Security.
-- [FuzzDB](https://github.com/fuzzdb-project/fuzzdb) - Dictionary of attack patterns and primitives for black-box application fault injection and resource discovery.
 - [Nikto](https://github.com/sullo/nikto) - Web server scanner, it's pretty good I think.
 - [Thunderspy](https://thunderspy.io/) - Vunerability based on the Thunderbolt port.
 Allows for an evil maid attack that grants you access in about 5 minutes, but needs other computers to do it.
 - [Intrigue-Core](https://github.com/intrigueio/intrigue-core) - Automation framework for external attack surface.